 - Making sure that you are able to pay the additional taxes you will owe,

 - Review your market outlook and see if the timing is optimal (if the market falls shortly after the conversion, you will still owe the tax on the original conversion amount).

 Jeffery also shared strategies that many of us used in the past and shared some thoughts about strategic Roth IRA Conversations going forward under the new law.
 Without the ability to recharacterize, it will be risker to convert all at once (as noted above) given the high market valuations and recent volatility we have been experiencing (see webinar on Investing in an Aging Bull Market).
 I also discuss many if these issues in my recent article on Stress Testing your portfolio.

-Reviewing Roth Conversions for STA Wealth Clients in 2018 and Beyond
+Reviewing Roth Conversions for Avidian Wealth Clients in 2018 and Beyond

 Is a Roth Conversion Right for You?